KISDinteractive/embedded_ai_22w/chapters/ch4-HelloWorld/README.md

 ### 2. Prepare the Actual Model

-Create a 2-layer Model with 16 nodes in each layer using Keras and TensorFlow.
+Create a 2-layer model with 16 nodes in each layer using Keras and TensorFlow.

-### 3. Train Model
+### 3. Train the Model

-Using the Keras `model.fit` function with following parameters:
+Using the Keras `model.fit` function with the following parameters

-- batch_size: 20 (how many predictions to make before adapting the model)
+- batch_size: 20 (how many predictions to make before fitting the model)
-- epochs: 500 (how often you use the whole data set for training)
+- epochs: 500 (how often you use the whole dataset for training)

-*We shortly discussed the meaning of "layers", "nodes", "epochs" and "batches" but will intensify this during the next session.*
+*We have briefly discussed the meaning of "layers", "nodes", "epochs" and "batches", but will go into more detail in the next session.*

 ### 4. Plot and Test Model